 Female fully winged.
 Body, legs and antennae mainly brown, tarsi and antennal segment III yellow, tibiae yellowish brown, fore wings pale.
+Antennae 8-segmented; sense cones sometimes small and difficult to observe, segment III with 2, IV with 3 or 4.
 Head longer than wide, eyes larger dorsally than ventrally; dorsal surface with little sculpture; postocular setae close to posterior margin of eyes, slender, capitate, wide apart; maxillary stylets retracted to postocular setae, about one third of head width apart.
-Antennae 8-segmented; sensoria sometimes small and difficult to observe, segment III with 2, IV with 3 or 4.
 Pronotum with little sculpture; four pairs of slender, capitate major setae, anteromarginals minute; prosternal basantra large, about as long as wide; mesopresternum transverse.
 Fore tarsus with small curved tooth at inner apex.
 Metanotum faintly reticulate.
-Forewing slender, weakly constricted medially, with about three duplicated cilia.
+Fore wing slender, weakly constricted medially, with about three duplicated cilia.
 Pelta reticulate; tergites II–VII with two pairs of sigmoid setae; tergite VIII setae S1 and S2 slender and capitate; tergite IX setae S1 capitate, S2 very long and acute; anal setae longer than tube.

 Karnyothrips flavipes (Jones)

 Cryptothrips salicis Jones, 1912: 20

 Trichothrips ripicola Priesner, 1919: 134

 Watsoniella jonesiana Cott, 1950: 187.